-On February 1, 2018, the Company acquired certain net assets of Star Granite and Bronze International, Inc. ("Star Granite") for a total purchase price of \$35,942, consisting of cash of \$30,942 (net of cash acquired and holdback amounts) and shares of Matthews common stock valued at \$5,000.
+On February 1, 2018, the Company acquired certain net assets of Star Granite and Bronze International, Inc. ("Star Granite") for a total purchase price of \$35,961, consisting of cash of \$30,961 (net of cash acquired and holdback amounts) and shares of Matthews common stock valued a \$5,000.
 Star Granite manufactures and distributes granite and other memorialization products to cemetery and other customers across the United States and is included in the Company's Memorialization segment.
 Annual sales for this business were approximately \$31,000 prior to the acquisition.
-The preliminary purchase price allocation related to the Star Granite acquisition is not finalized as of December 31, 2018, and is subject to changes as the Company obtains additional information related to fixed assets, intangible assets, and other assets and liabilities.
+The Company finalized the allocation of the purchase price related to the Star Granite acquisition in the second quarter of fiscal 2019, resulting in an immaterial adjustment to certain working capital accounts.